 A superb email marketing strategy can encourage new sales and steward repeat customers.
 It’s a great way to extend your brand into the lives of customers and keep them up to date on what you’re doing.
-For many companies, it has one of the highest rates of success for creating leading and purchases.
+For many companies, it has one of the highest rates of success for creating leads and purchases.
 Benefits aside, not everyone has the time to flesh out a complex email marketing strategy.
 If you’re short on time but in need of help, make these 5 fast changes to your current email process.

 1. Make it easy to subscribe

 If you want a great email marketing process, start with the basics.
 Signing up for your distribution list should be simple and intuitive.
 You should have a signup form on your website, blog, social media channels and any other place your audience spends time.
 In the signup form, be sure to collect names (for email personalization) and birthdays (for special offers or gifts).
 Don’t ask for anything more though.
 If you ask too much, you’ll discourage signups, and you want to capture as many new emails as possible.
 More subscribers equal a greater opportunity for sales.
 And in case you were wondering, pop-ups do work.

 2. Send a welcome email

 Send all new subscribers a welcome email shortly after signing up.
 Thank them for joining, and remind them of why they’re there and what to expect from these emails.
 Some online retailers offer a discount upon signing up to encourage new purchases and entice subscribers to stick around.
 The average for these discounts tends to fall around 10-15%, and excludes sale items.